Fluid responsiveness: is it that simple?

 Igor is the creator of VetEmCRIT.com.
 He is a clinical assistant professor of Veterinary Emergency and Critical Care Medicine at the Texas A&M University.

-One thought on “Fluid responsiveness: is it that simple?”
+5 thoughts on “Fluid responsiveness: is it that simple?”

 Leave a Reply